idosumit/text-to-video/README.md

-# text-to-video
+# Text to Video

-A fun project I did to convert a word document to a video
+A fun project I did to convert a word document to a video through lines of code in Python.
+Copilot and GPT-4 used.

+English and Japanese versions available.